spacebarchat/docs/docs/setup-temp.md

 ### [Download](https://github.com/fosscord/fosscord-server/releases)

-This is the stable fosscord-server release.
+This is the stable (Alpha) fosscord-server release.

 Download the server release from [GitHub](https://github.com/fosscord/fosscord-server/releases) for your operating system.
 (Size ~60mb)